 What is right for your friend sitting next to you may not be right for you.
 Height, body type, genetic factors, lifestyle considerations, healthy food preferences, stress levels, health status at the start of your Healthy Breast journey, and dozens of other factors are all part of the equation.

 What Can I Do To Turn My Weight and My Breast Cancer Risk Around?

 First of all, you have to believe that you can!
 Secondly, you need the right information to get started.
 Thirdly, you need support along the way to stay on track.

 I suggest that your main objective when it comes to weight loss is to naturally discover a weight that feels right to you.
 This can only happen as you begin to replace unhealthy habits with healthy ones.
 The transition to a healthy weight and a healthy life happens slowly over time as you make these changes.
 Over time, inflammation lowers, hormones balance and metabolism, immune system function, and gut function all strengthen.

 Your ideal weight is the weight that stays consistent over time.
 It allows you to look and especially feel your best!
 You can get the information and the support you need in many different ways, including right here on this website.
 This site is a cornucopia of information.
 There are hundreds of articles I have written on dozens of subjects through the years.
-We are also here to help you one on one and in a group form as well.
+We are also here to help you one on one.
 Click HERE to learn more about how we may be able to help you on your own unique, personal Healthy Breast and healthy LIFE journey!